vnnguyendung/todo-fof-example/README.txt

 ================================================================================
 com_todo is a demo component for the FOF framework.
 Its purpose is to demonstrate how you can create a small, but fully functional, component for Joomla!
-2.5+ with minimal code.
+3.2+ with minimal code.

 Who is it for?
 ================================================================================
-Developers who are interested in starting to learn how FOF works and use it in their projects.
+Developers who are interested in starting to learn how FOF3 works and use it in their projects.

 Can I have an installable package, pretty please?